BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ## Download Dependencies

-You can use HLASM Language Support to download dependencies specified in mainframe data sets in `proc_grps.json` to your workspace.
+You can use HLASM Language Support extension to download dependencies from mainframe data sets specified in `proc_grps.json` to your workspace.
 To connect to the mainframe, we recommend setting up a `zowe zosmf` or `zowe zftp` profile to store your credentials and connection information.

 1. Press **F1** to open the Command Pallet.
 2. Run the commend **HLASM: Download dependencies**.